L1 Visa Transfer FAQs

 - the company filing the petition has the financial ability to remunerate the employee and commence doing business in the United States.

-How do I respond to a Request for Evidence?
+How do I respond to an L1 visa Request for Evidence

 What happens at the L1 visa interview?